-We spend contributions wisely.
-All of the funds we receive go directly to our Programme Budget, to assist and serve the Palestine refugees we are mandated to protect and serve.
-We are committed to transparency and accountability, with sensible investment in fundraising and communication and prudent expenditure on management support and administration.
+All contributions to the UNRWA Programme Budget go directly towards serving the Palestine refugees the Agency is mandated to protect and assist.
+UNRWA is committed to transparency and accountability, with sensible investment in fundraising and communication, and prudent expenditure on management support and administration.

-UNRWA is currently mandated by the General Assembly under resolution 302(IV) to respond to the needs of an estimated 5 million refugees (compared to 750,000 in 1950) in its five fields of operation until a just and durable solution is found to the refugee issue.
-Based on its mandate UNRWA therefore delivers fundamental services in the area of education, health, relief and social services, microfinance and camp improvement with the support of more than 28,000 national Palestinian staff members.
+UNRWA is mandated by the General Assembly under resolution 302(IV) to respond to the needs of more than 5 million refugees (compared to 750,000 in 1950) in its five fields of operation until a just and durable solution is found to the refugee issue.
+Based on this mandate, UNRWA delivers essential services in the areas of education, health, protection, relief and social services, microfinance and camp improvement with the support of more than 28,000 national Palestinian staff members.

-UNRWA’s Programme Budget (General Fund) approved by the General Assembly for the 2014-2015 biennium comprises recurrent staff and non-staff costs.
-The current budgeted cost of recurrent activities is $1.4 billion for the biennium 2014-2015.
+The UNRWA Programme Budget (General Fund), approved by the General Assembly for the 2016-2017 biennium, comprises recurrent staff and non-staff costs.

-In budgeting costs UNRWA is guided by the strategic objectives and prioritization of services outlined in the Medium Term Strategy 2010-15 (MTS) (PDF).
-This overall strategic vision for UNRWA’s operations is further refined within the framework of Field Implementation Plans per field, based on the implementation of programme cycle management.
+In budgeting, UNRWA is guided by the strategic objectives and priorities outlined in its Medium Term Strategy 2016-21 (MTS).
+This strategic vision is further refined by strategic plans for each UNRWA field of operation, based on programme cycle management.

 To link financial resources directly to the achievement of results consistent with the Agency's strategy, the budget includes a breakdown based on these goals and strategic objectives.